Biangkerok32/CustomFilePicker/README.md

 ```

 ## Note:
 In rare case u may get inavlid files(files which do not exist but contain uri).
-To ensure valid files u can use conditions in ```onFilesChosen```
+To ensureti get valid files u can use conditions in ```onFilesChosen```.
+It is end-developer responsibility, how they want to handle such cases.

 ```java
 public void onFilesChosen(List<ChosenFile> files) {